About Testicular Cancer

 How Does it Impact your Body?

-In the early stages, cancer cells in the testicles remains local, impacting sperm count and production, as well as testosterone levels.
+In the early stages, testicular cancer cells remain local, impacting sperm count and production, as well as testosterone levels.
 If the disease goes untreated, it will typically move into the prostate and other local organs, ultimately resulting in prostate cancer and organ failure.

 Are There Different Types of Testicular Cancer?

-There are two primary forms of testicular germ cell tumors, which account for more than 90% of all cancer.
+A testicular germ cell tumor has two primary forms which account for more than 90% of all cancer.
 They are:

 - Seminomas – These tumors spread slower and manifest as one of two types: